plangrid/flask-rebar/docs/quickstart/basics.rst

 Basics
 ------

-TODO: ADD INFO ON OPTION TO USE MARSHMALLOW OBJECTS AND APPROPRIATE WARNINGS ABOUT VERSIONS, YMMV, ETC
-Include: difference in default name in Swagger (for m_o it is your class name + "Schema") and nuance around use __swagger_title__ for NestedModel

 Registering a Handler
 =====================

-Let's take a look at a very basic API using Flask-Rebar:
+Let's first take a look at a very basic API using Flask-Rebar.
+For these examples we will use basic marshmallow Schemas.
+As of flask-rebar 2.0, we now have support for marshmallow-objects as well, which we'll describe after the basic examples.

 .. code-block:: python